Current Teaching Faculty

 John Walker is a Clinical Social Worker and Specialist in Pastoral Counselling.
 He has Masters degrees from the University of Calgary (Social Work) and St Stephen’s College (Theological Studies specializing in Counselling).
 He is interested in the multiple dimensions of health and healing, including spirituality, sexuality, community and social justice.
 John works in private practice with a wide range of clients including women and men in recovery from sexual exploitation.
 He also provides supervision to graduate students in local counselling programs.

-Dawn Waring has a PhD in Hebrew Bible and has taught in both graduate and undergraduate settings for over 25 years.
+Dawn Waring has a PhD in Hebrew Bible and has taught in both graduate and undergraduate settings for over 30 years.
 She has also led numerous travel study tours to the Middle East.
-Most recently she lived in Bethlehem for 3 months as an Ecumenical Accompanier with the World Council of Churches.
-Dawn is an active member of Southminster-Steinhauer United Church where she chairs adult education, participates in the music program, and is part of the Earth Charter Team.
+In the past 3 and 1/2 years, Dawn lived in occupied Palestine for three terms of three months each as an Ecumenical Accompanier with the World Council of Churches.
+Dawn is an active member of Southminster-Steinhauer United Church where she co-chairs adult education, participates in the music program, and is part of the Earth Charter Team.

 Geoffrey Wilfong-Pritchard, DMin, teaches courses in Christian Scriptures and Narrative Theology.
 He has a special interest in the use of story in organizational change, and is the minister of St Andrew's United Church in Edmonton.